bmewburn/vscode-intelephense/server/README.md

 #README

-This is a language server sample implementation in node
+This is a language server implementation in node